ubccr/xdmod/docs/upgrade.md

 ### Install RPM package(s)

-Note that if you have installed any of the optional modules for Open XDMoD (whose upgrade guides are linked below), you should also include their new RPM file(s) on the same `dnf install` command line below that you use to install the new Open XDMoD RPM file.
+Note that if you have installed any of the optional modules for Open XDMoD, you should also include their new RPM file(s) on the same `dnf install` command line below that you use to install the new Open XDMoD RPM file.
+The upgrade guides for each of the optional modules are linked below; these each contain a link to the GitHub page for the module release, which has the link for their RPM file.

 - [Application Kernels](https://appkernels.xdmod.org/{{ page.version }}/ak-upgrade.html)
 - [Job Performance (SUPReMM)](https://supremm.xdmod.org/{{ page.version }}/supremm-upgrade.html)
 - [OnDemand](https://ondemand.xdmod.org/{{ page.version }}/upgrade.html)

-If your web server can reach GitHub via HTTPS, you can install the RPM package
+If your web server can reach GitHub via HTTPS, you can install the RPM package(s) directly:
-directly:

-    # dnf install https://github.com/ubccr/xdmod/releases/download/v{{ page.rpm_version }}/xdmod-{{ page.rpm_version }}.el8.noarch.rpm
+    # dnf install https://github.com/ubccr/xdmod/releases/download/v{{ page.rpm_version }}/xdmod-{{ page.rpm_version }}.el8.noarch.rpm [optional module RPMs]

-Otherwise, you can download the RPM file from the [GitHub page for the release][github-release] and install it:
+Otherwise, you can download the RPM file from the [GitHub page for the release][github-release] and install it (along with any of the optional modules you have installed as explained above):

-    # dnf install xdmod-{{ page.rpm_version }}.el8.noarch.rpm
+    # dnf install xdmod-{{ page.rpm_version }}.el8.noarch.rpm [optional module RPMs]

 After installing the RPM(s), you may need to manually merge changes to any files that you had previously manually changed in your Open XDMoD installation.